Great-hijack/coinbase-clone-backend/README.md

 # How to Add Data to Database?

 1. You should add data in migrations/database.json file.
 Follow style as same as content in database.json .
+2. Open database.json file and change values for database with your database values.
+   (e.g
+   user: "postgres",
+   host: "localhost",
+   database: "coinbase",
+   password: "admin",
+   port: "5432").
-2. Go to migrations folder.
+3. Go to migrations folder.
-3. Open cmd and run **node add_data.js** , then data in database.json is added in db.
+4. Open cmd and run **node add_data.js** , then data in database.json is added in db.

 # How to run server?